joeypizzas/restaurant-page/planning.md

     - Below that, it's location.
 - Menu:
     - Menu header, same style as header on home.
+    - Appetizers:
+        - Header
+        - 2-3 appetizers.
+    - Pizzas:
-    - Appetizers section.
+        - Header
-    - Pizzas section.
+        - 2-3 Pizzas
-    - Drinks section.
+    - Drinks section
+        - Header
+        - 2-3 drinks
 - About page:
     - About header, same style as home.
     - Section describing the history of the restaurant.